From the collection Puja, ‘Worship’

 559

-Just gazing at this path, to me such joy does bring
+Gazing at this path, to me such joy does bring,

-Sunshine and shadow play on, rain comes and spring.
+Sunshine and shadow play, rain comes and spring.

 Strangers bearing tidings pass in front of me,

-Happy in myself am I as the breeze flows softly.
+Content in my heart I am, the breeze flows lightly.

-Awaiting the blessed moment, which may come my way.
+Awaiting that blessed moment to come my way.

-Till then every instant, I smile to myself and sing.
+Till then, every instant I smile and sing.

 Till then, every now and then, the fragrance wafts in.